 A second generation of antipsychotic medications, commonly referred to as "atypical antipsychotics," was introduced in 1998.
 The term "atypical" refers to an antipsychotic medication that produces minimal extrapyramidal side effects (EPS) at clinically effective antipsychotic doses, has a low propensity to cause tardive dyskinesia (TD) with long-term treatment, and treats both positive and negative signs and symptoms of schizophrenia .
 Atypical agents currently available include clozapine (Clozaril), risperidone (Risperdal), olanzapine (Zyprexa), quetiapine (Seroquel), ziprasidone (Geodon), aripiprazole (Abilify), and paliperidone (Invega), the active metabolite of risperidone.

 Atypical antipsychotics have largely replaced traditional agents as first-line therapy in the treatment of schizophrenia.
 Toxicologic exposures and fatalities associated with atypical agents pose a persistent problem in the United States and elsewhere [2-4].
 Consequently, it is important for the practicing clinician to be familiar with the pharmacology and toxicology of these medications.

 This topic review will discuss the basic pharmacology, presentation, and management of acute intoxication with atypical antipsychotics.
 Discussions of the clinical use of these drugs, details concerning potential side effects, and general management of drug overdose are found elsewhere.
-(See "First-generation antipsychotic medications: Pharmacology, administration, and comparative side effects" and "Second-generation antipsychotic medications: Pharmacology, administration, and comparative side effects" and "Neuroleptic malignant syndrome" and "General approach to drug poisoning in adults".)
+(See "First-generation antipsychotic medications: Pharmacology, administration, and comparative side effects" and "Second-generation antipsychotic medications: Pharmacology, administration, and side effects" and "Neuroleptic malignant syndrome" and "General approach to drug poisoning in adults".)